yueMaHello/generalSumHeatMap/README.md

 2. Type 'npm start'
 2. Browse 'http://localhost:3039' or http://162.106.202.155:3039/

-## Use tips:
+## Tips:
 #### If you want to replace the current dataset:
  1. In the './public/data' folder, you can find two subfolders ('./DtoO' and './OtoD').
-You should put your newest dataset into this two subfolders.
-If it is a 'Origin to Destination' file, you should put it into './OtoD' folder.
+You should put your newest dataset into these two subfolders.
+If it is an 'Origin to Destination' file, you should put it into './OtoD' folder.
 If it is a 'Destination to Origin' file, you should put it into './DtoO' folder.
-You should not change the dataset format.
-There is no header row in the CSV file.
+You should not change the dataset format (no header row in the CSV file).
  2. You may observe that the dataset name in the example is 'test_D.csv' and 'test_O.csv'.
 It means you should also follow this naming rule.
 The app will renew its name based on the csv file you provide, for example, if you put 'Logsum_D.csv' file into './public/data/DtoO' folder, the app will treat 'Logsum' as its name.
-The dash line '_' in the name is very important, and don't miss it.
+The dash line '_' in the name is very important, please don't miss it.
+ 3. After you change the dataset, you should go to the terminal, terminate it if it is running, and rerun it by typing 'npm start'.
+If you forget to do this step, the app will run into error.
 #### If you want to make another new App renderring a new csv file at another port other than '3039':
  1. Copy and paste all the content into a new folder
  2. Open './generalSumHeatMap/bin/www.js' file, and search for '3039'